|

 JAYDEN:

-Variant of English unisex Jaden, meaning "jade."
+Variant spelling of English unisex Jaden, meaning "jade."

 JAYDON:

-Variant of English unisex Jaden, meaning "jade."
+Variant spelling of English unisex Jaden, meaning "jade."

 JAYLA: Feminine form of

-English Jay, a nickname
+English Jay, a short

-for names beginning with the letter "J."
+form of longer names beginning with the letter "J."

 JAYLEE: